 The number of ants on Earth has a mass greater than all birds and mammals combined

-For every human on Earth, there's estimated to be about 2.5 million ants – or 20 quadrillion in total.
+For every human on Earth, there are estimated to be about 2.5 million ants — or 20 quadrillion in total.

 A new study published by researchers at both the University of Hong Kong and University of Würzburg in Germany attempts to count the total number of ground-dwelling and tree-dwelling ants.
 The final figure is equal to 1 trillion times 20, and the insects' total mass exceeds that of all birds and mammals combined, and makes up about a fifth of humans' total biomass.